Magento is a leading eCommerce platform, and CMS software built on open source technology.

-Log in into your Magneto Admin Panel.
+Log in to your Magneto Admin Panel.
 On the upper right corner click System > Configuration, and click Web under the General list.
 Simply add the HTTPS in front of the URL.
 Clear your Magento and browser cache.
 The site should now load with the HTTPS protocol.

 2. Use 301 HTTP redirects

 Now that you’ve set your site to use a secure connection, it’s time to take care of your unsecured links.
 301 redirects are permanent redirects from one URL to another.
 They send visitors and search engines to a different URL, then the one initially typed into the browser.
-In our case, 301 redirects will drive traffic to from HTTP to HTTPS.
+In our case, 301 redirects will drive traffic from HTTP to HTTPS.
 Magento has several extensions for quick 301 redirects.

 3. Implement HSTS

-HSTS (HTTP Strict Transport Security) is a useful web server command that tells browsers to force HTTPS pages automatically.
+HSTS (HTTP Strict Transport Security) is a useful webserver command that tells browsers to force HTTPS pages automatically.
 It also tells Google to display HTTPS URLs in the search results.
 HSTS goes along nicely with 301 redirects and ensures that your users browse in a secure environment.

 4. Check your code for unsecured URLs

-Perform a full scan to your code, and rewrite all the HTTP URLs to HTTPS.
+Perform a full scan of your code, and rewrite all the HTTP URLs to HTTPS.
 Not all URLs are generated dynamically, some are written as text in your code, and are easy to neglect.
 Make sure they get the HTTPS treatment as well.

 5. Create a new sitemap